mikejw/elib-base/docs/getting-started.md

 You now need to generate default controllers in your `/application` directory that inherit from files within ELib-Base.

-Generate the default application controllers with:
+Generate the default application controllers (from the root dir) with:

     php ./vendor/bin/empathy --inst_mod admin
     php ./vendor/bin/empathy --inst_mod user

 Finally, change the `use_elib` boot options setting in your `/config.yml` to true.

+    use_elib: true

+Also create an empty YAML configuration file in the root directory called `elib.yml`.

 Backend